-Blockchain is often described as a problem in search of a solution, but egaming on the Isle of Man has provided a surprisingly obvious application for the technology.
+Blockchain is often described as a problem in search of a solution, but egaming on the Isle of Man has provided a clear application for the technology.

 In August 2017, the British Crown dependency granted the world's first reputable licence for a blockchain lottery.

 The Qanta lottery is developed on Ethereum technology and drawn autonomously by a decentralised random number generator.
 It uses smart contracts to sell tickets, select winners and pay out prizes in cryptocurrency.

 "Essentially, we have our first very solid use case of how blockchain can enhance a business," Brian Donegan, the head of e-business operations for the Isle of Man Government, tells Computerworld UK.